mattkadacham/Traffic-Distribution/README.md

 This approach is used often in transport planning to estimate future traffic flows along road networks prior to capacity modelling of junctions and links, mostly for minor projects.

-No license is given so no permission for modifications/distribution, however feel free to fork & run using "npm start"
+No license is given so no permission for modifications/distribution, however feel free to clone & run using "npm start"